wanatpj/h_blind/README.md

 try to understand why the same theorems work for Natural Picture Model.
 ## E_BLIND/D_LC watermarking system
 We consider the world of certain size pictures (par example 2592x1944).
+All images are in grayscale, so every pixel has an integer value from 0 to 255.
-All images are in grayscale.
-And the watermark is standard white/black image where black denotes 1 and white denotes -1.<br/>
+The watermark is standard white/black image where black denotes 1 and white denotes -1.<br/>
 The **embeding** algorithm is sumation of two matrices.
 So any pixel in a watermarked content will differ by 1 from the original pixel.<br/>
 The **detecting** algorithm checks the value of linear correlation between